 23rd May 2022 – According to the above-linked website, someone even has a recording of this set.
 It’s a pretty great setlist.
 I have two memories of this show.
 First, was Peter Murphy dropping down to the floor and being consumed by the overbearing dry ice, to which I stupidly shouted out in the quiet of the ending song, ‘That’s much better!’
 And then, at the end, the lights went up and as I had experienced at the only other 4 shows, everyone stamped their feet for an encore which was duly ignored, to much booing.
 As pre-recorded music was piped in I shouted ‘We paid for live music!’ which drew a modicum of appreciation from those around me.
 It was a great gig and everyone really did want more because it was so good.

-16th May 2022 – This was the rescheduling of a show that was supposed to have been Discharge, The Anti-Nowhere League, The Exploited, Chron-Gen and Anti Pasti on the Apocalypse Now Punk Tour in July of 1981.
+16th May 2022 – This was the rescheduling of a show that was supposed to have been Discharge, The Anti-Nowhere League, The Exploited, Chron-Gen and Anti Pasti on the Apocalypse Now Punk Tour in July of 1981 (or possibly, and more likely, 5th June 1982).
 I can’t recall the reason but that show got cancelled, maybe connected with the riots that had been happening around the country over the last 12 months or so and only tangentially related to punk shows.
+There’s a reference to the 5th June 1982 show being cancelled due to illness.
 There was still a fear and suspicion around punk rock in general (sometimes, but not often with good reason).

 I loved Chron-Gen at the time, all the bands actually but I had a live tape of Chron-Gen that I played to death.
 I used to walk my grandparents’ fat springer spaniel, her name was Jenny and instead of shouting ‘come on, Jenny’ I would shout ‘Chron Gen’ replicating the words from their song.
 Again, I was quite pleased with myself at this wordplay.